Crezalo/KigzagContractsV1/README.md

 # [Xeldorado Protocol](https://main.xeldorado.live/)
 ### Xeldorado - A general purpose Creator Social Token (CST) Protocol that implements Creator Economy using:

+#### 1. Loyalty Tokens
+  Creator tokens are **non-tradable** fixed price tickets to access premium services from creator.
+It could be exclusive video content, one-on-one intereaction (online/offline), merchandise, or in real world like access to front row seats of Creator's show (if creator is a musician or comedian).
+Business can also utilise our tokens to reward their loyal customers. **Any Body Can Be A CREATOR**.
+It is limited only to creator's imagination.

+   - <b>Creator Tokens</b> : fans and followers can buy creator tokens at price fixed by creator or community.
+These tokens should be treated as vouchers or tickets which can be bought but one cannot sell them back directly.
+A creator can choose to create subscription by deducting some tokens from holder on regular basis.

+   - <b>NFT Sale against Creator Token</b> : Creator or community can decide upon price of NFT in creator tokens and list it for sale.

+   - <b>DAO</b> : for Creator community governance.
+Handles community treasury.

+   - <b>Payment/Allowances</b> : 3 tokens are accepted for buying of Creator Tokens as well as receiving allowances.
+These are wrapped network's token (like **WETH** for ethereum. **WMATIC** for polygon, **WAVAX** for Avalanche, etc.), **USDC**, **DAI**.
+Incase user doesn't own wrapped ERC20 version, we will integrate the function calls to wrap the token.

-#### 1. Growth Tokens
+#### 2. Growth Tokens
-  Creator/Community Social Tokens that offer potential increase in price as Creator/Community grows.
+  Creator/Community are **Tradable** Social Tokens that offer potential increase in price as Creator/Community grows.
 Growth Tokens are superior version of Loyalty Tokens.
 They are traded with in-house AMM and offers:
    - <b>Liquidity Pair of CreatorToken-BaseToken</b> : Gateway between Creator Economy and External World.
 Creator can choose from a list of options to select best suited BaseToken.
 For e.g. USDC, DAI, WETH, WBTC, BUSD, etc.

    - <b>NFTs that are pegged to CreatorToken</b> : Price of 1 NFT will be constant w.r.t.
 CreatorToken and every time a new NFT is added to the vault same number of CreatorTokens will be minted to ensure the peg.
 Price of NFT soars when Creator Tokens soars w.r.t.
 Base Tokens.
 Secondary Market for NFT allows price to soar further but the ceiling price of NFTs stay constant w.r.t.
 Creator Tokens.